 House on Ancaster Creek

-The House on Ancaster Creek is an example of owner-driven development, creating a unique solution to the complex issue of aging-in-place.
-The project constructs a scenario for living that allows for autonomy while mutually benefitting from proximity.
+A lot backing onto Ancaster Creek is the site for an intergenerational home for a family and their elderly parents, creating a unique solution to the complex issue of aging-in-place.
+The project constructs a scenario for living that allows for autonomy while mutually benefiting from proximity.
 It confirms that sustainable systems and designing for the elderly are not exclusive from modern expression and exquisite details.
 As the family changes so can the family home.

-The parent’s suite occupies the ground floor with the living and dining space anchoring the view.
+The house was conceived as two distinct residences, each formed into a linear bar containing the full program of a home.
+The bars sit perpendicular to each other, creating a courtyard, and stack at the corner.
+The parent’s suite occupies the ground floor with the living space anchoring the view.
 The suite is laid out as a single floor accessible apartment with added features to accommodate the specific challenges facing the ageing parents.
 Among them, well-located drains and a master power switch mitigate issues that have come with memory loss: a sink left running, or an oven left on.